SolarFramework/Sample-Mapping/Mapping/SolARPipeline_Mapping_Multi_Remote/tests/README.md

 * encapsulation of the remote mapping pipeline in a **Docker container**, which exposes its interface through a default port

-* generation of the corresponding **Docker image**

 * generation of the corresponding **Docker image**, which is available on this public docker repository: https://artifact.b-com.com/webapp/#/artifacts/browse/tree/General/solar-docker-local/mapping/0.9.3/mapping-multi-remote/latest

 So, you are ready to deploy the service in your Cloud infrastructure, using Kubernetes.
-But before that, [underline]#you must have prepared your Cloud architecture#: set up a traffic manager, a load balancer, an application gateway, a firewall, servers, clusters, nodes...
+But before that, **you must have prepared your Cloud architecture**: set up a traffic manager, a load balancer, an application gateway, a firewall, servers, clusters, nodes...

 ### Kubernetes manifest file